 Total elimination of this legal and financial exposure arising from cybersecurity and data privacy risk is impossible.
 But by taking proactive steps to identify, mitigate and manage its cybersecurity and privacy risk, an organization can substantially reduce both the likelihood and impact of cybersecurity and data privacy incidents.
 This two-part series will describe 10 concrete actions any CRE organization can take to better position itself to weather the next cybersecurity storm.

 - Make Cybersecurity and Privacy Organizational Priorities – Not Just an IT Problem.
 It’s often said that cybersecurity is a team sport.
 The same is true for data privacy.
 The maxim speaks to the fundamental truth that protecting against cyber-attacks and privacy incidents isn’t only a problem for information technology personnel – it requires cross-functional coordination and collaboration throughout the organization.
-Teams tasked with securing a company’s systems and data must cooperate and collaborate with system administrators, business users, and legal and risk management personnel.
+If you go to a company that can offer IT help in Indiana that will improve your cybersecurity, they are tasked with securing a company’s systems and data; they must cooperate and collaborate with system administrators, business users, and legal and risk management personnel.

 Thus an important first step in reducing cybersecurity and data privacy risks is getting agreement from key stakeholders in the organization that: (a) those risks exist; and (b) addressing them is an organizational imperative.
 While the company’s information technology group can lead the effort, the involvement and support of the greater organization is critical to the success of for any cybersecurity and data privacy initiative.